Peter Murrell: Personal life

+While running Alex Salmond's Banff and Buchan constituency office, Murrell helped to organise SNP youth weekends.
+He first met 18-year-old Nicola Sturgeon at one of these events in 1988.
+Sturgeon and Murrell began a relationship in 2003 and were married in July 2010 at Òran Mór in Glasgow.
+On 13 January 2025, Sturgeon announced in an Instagram post that she and Murrell had separated and were to divorce.

 Chief Executive of SNP (2001–2023)

 Early years

 Murrell replaced Michael Russell as chief executive of the Scottish National Party (SNP) in 2001, under the leadership of John Swinney.
 He had previously worked in the Banff and Buchan constituency office of Alex Salmond, the former party leader.

 The party's success in the 2007 elections was credited to organisation by Murrell.